The holiday hot list: Where to travel in February

 Average temperature in February: 33°C

 One of southern Thailand’s last untouched islands, Koh Yao Yai – meaning ‘long and large island’ – is one of the largest in the country and is situated in the turquoise waters of Phang Nga Bay, halfway between Phuket and Krabi.
-With only one luxury resort on the island (see below), it offers travellers an isolated and rare glimpse into the traditional Thai island culture that thrives among its sandy shores, leafy mangroves, rubber plantations and fishing villages.
+With only one luxury resort on the island (see below), it offers travellers a rare glimpse into the traditional Thai island culture that thrives among its sandy shores, leafy mangroves, rubber plantations and fishing villages.
 The surrounding waters are rich in wildlife, providing perfect diving spots, while its sister island, Koh Yao Noi (meaning ‘long small island’), is easily accessible by long tail boat.

 Where to stay: Anantara Koh Yao Yai

-Anantara Koh Yao Yai Resort only opened in August 2023 – and we can confirm it’s even more impressive than the pictures.
-The luxury resort has been built on a 27-acre coconut plantation and is just a 45-minute boat ride from Phuket or 20 minutes from Krabi.
-Pick from one of the 148 suites, villas and penthouses, which are classically designed with a touch of Thai heritage.
+Anantara Koh Yao Yai Resort opened in August 2023 – and we can confirm it’s even more impressive than the pictures.
+The luxury resort was built on a 27-acre coconut plantation and is just a 45-minute boat ride from Phuket or 20 minutes from Krabi.
+Pick from one of 148 suites, villas and penthouses, which are classically designed with a touch of Thai heritage.
 We recommend the 300 square metre, two-bedroom Beachfront Pool Villa, the resort’s largest, for a longer stay, featuring a living space, a kitchen, a dining room, two ensuite bedrooms and a pool terrace with an outdoor rain shower.

 From £285 per night.